Home

 Job Opportunities

 Fresh career challenges await attorneys who want to practice in Cincinnati, Ohio.
-Home to nearly 100 law firms and 100s of corporations, including nine Fortune 500 companies, the “Queen City” truly is a legal “land of opportunity”.
-Lawyers practicing in the greater Cincinnati area earn an average base pay of $88,398, while otherwise enjoying a lower cost-of-living than most of the country.
+Home to many law firms and hundreds of corporations, including eight Fortune 500 companies, the “Queen City” truly is a legal “land of opportunity”.
+Lawyers practicing in the greater Cincinnati area earn an average salary of $178,461, while also enjoying a lower cost-of-living than most of the country.

 For statewide career enrichment and networking opportunities, there’s the 26,000-member Ohio Bar Association.
 The city also serves as the setting for the Cincinnati Bar Association, which boasts a membership of over 4,000 legal professionals.